Diabetes | June 15, 2023

 For those who may not be used to exercising, finding something a senior loved one likes to do and starting small is key.
 If dancing or gardening brings them joy, then start there.
 A brisk walk to get the mail can also be a great place to kickstart a low-impact exercise routine.

 Having someone to exercise with makes it more fun, which is one of the reasons our Interactive Caregiving™approach calls for our Comfort Keepers to do activities with seniors, not for them.
-The goal is to choose fun and enjoyable activities and never go more than two days without being active.
+The goal is to choose fun activities and never go more than two days without being active.

 Before starting any new physical activity or increasing intensity, seniors should check with their doctor.